 This content is aimed to help you configure your domain name for cross border business.

-In brief, we’ll show you how to configure a domain name (that you own) so that it points to the localized (translated) versions of your store created by Glopal.
-This way the customers typing in their browsers the address you choose will see the proper localized version of the site.
+We’ll show you how to configure a domain name (that you own) so that it points to the localized (translated) versions of your store created by Glopal.
+This way customers typing in their browsers the address you choose will see the proper localized version of the site.

 This “mapping” is done through adjusting the DNS (Domain Name System) configuration of your domain.